Mark Wohlers

 Mark Edward Wohlers (born January 23, 1970) is an American former professional baseball pitcher.
 A right-hander, he played all or parts of 12 seasons in Major League Baseball, exclusively as a relief pitcher.
 He is best known for his years with the Atlanta Braves from 1991 to 1999.
-Winning the 1995 World Series with the Braves over the Cleveland Indians was his biggest accomplishment.
+He was on the mound when the Braves won the 1995 World Series over the Cleveland Indians.

 Early life

 Wohlers grew up "dirt poor" in Holyoke, Massachusetts.
 His parents divorced when he was nine years old and he was raised primarily by his mother, Irene.
 He began working at fourteen years old, washing dishes in a restaurant until midnight.
 Wohlers committed to play college baseball for the Maine Black Bears before graduating from Holyoke High School in 1988.

 Career

 Wohlers was selected in the eighth round of the 1988 amateur draft by the Braves.
 He went on to make his major league debut with the Braves on August 17, 1991.
 On September 11, Wohlers teamed with fellow Braves hurlers Kent Mercker and Alejandro Peña for a combined no-hitter against the San Diego Padres; Wohlers pitched two innings in relief of Mercker.
 The 13th no-hitter in Braves franchise history, attendance was 20,477 at Fulton-County Stadium in the 1–0 shutout win.

 After spending the following three seasons as a setup pitcher, Wohlers was given the job as a closer in 1995.
 He went on to record 97 saves over the next three seasons, also saving the 1–0 victory in the clinching Game 6 of the 1995 World Series, establishing himself as one of the best closers in the majors.

-Wohlers' success would not last forever.
-In Game 4 of the 1996 World Series against the New York Yankees, Wohlers gave up a stunning 3-run home run to Jim Leyritz that tied the game at 6.
+In Game 4 of the 1996 World Series against the New York Yankees, Wohlers gave up a 3-run home run to Jim Leyritz which tied the game at 6.
 After this, the momentum of the Series shifted and the Yankees won it in six games.
-Many observe that Wohlers was never the same after that.
-In 1998, he seemed to lose all ability to control his pitches.
+Subsequently, in 1998, he seemed to lose all ability to control his pitches.
 He spent part of the season at Triple-A Richmond, but still finished the season with a major league earned run average of 10.18.
 His control problems were dramatic.
 In 20 1/3 major league innings, Wohlers walked 33 batters.
 After being sent down to Triple-A, Wohlers walked 36 batters in only 12 1/3 innings.
 His symptoms were a prime example of what is commonly known as Steve Blass disease – a psychological block which manifests itself when baseball players overthink the act of throwing a baseball and consequently become unable to throw with any sort of control.
 The Associated Press called him "the 1990s poster child for Steve Blass disease."